Suman0777/25-javaScript-projects/README.md

-# 25 JavaScript Projects
+# 15 JavaScript Projects

 Welcome to the **25 JavaScript Projects** repository!
-This collection is a journey through 25 hands-on JavaScript projects, designed to improve your skills, deepen your understanding, and have fun with the web's most popular programming language.
+This collection is a journey through 15 hands-on JavaScript projects, designed to improve your skills, deepen your understanding, and have fun with the web's most popular programming language.

 ## About the Repository

-- **Goal:** Complete 25 creative and practical JavaScript projects.
+- **Goal:** Complete 15 creative and practical JavaScript projects.
-- **Status:** 2 out of 25 projects completed so far.
+- **Status:** 15 out of 15 projects completed successfully.
-- **Learning Focus:** Each project covers different JavaScript concepts, DOM manipulation, event handling, API integration, and more.
+- **Learning Focus:** Each project explores different JavaScript concepts, including DOM manipulation, event handling, API integration, UI components, and more.

 ## Completed Projects

-# 25 JavaScript Projects
+# 15 JavaScript Projects

-Welcome to **25 JavaScript Projects** 🎉
+Welcome to **15 JavaScript Projects** 🎉
-This repository contains 25 beginner-to-intermediate JavaScript projects.
+This repository contains 15 beginner-to-intermediate JavaScript projects.
-Each project focuses on core JS concepts like DOM manipulation, API calls, event handling, and game logic.
+Each project focuses on core JS concepts like DOM manipulation, API calls, event handling, UI components, and game logic.

 ---